-Open the hydraulic pump valves to release hydraulic line pressure and let fluid bypass into the fluid reservoir.
-The pump is located in the LP tank compartment on the driver side of the vehicle.
+Open the hydraulic pump valves on the inboard end of the pump to release hydraulic line pressure and let fluid bypass into the fluid reservoir.
+The pump is located behind an access panel in the cargo compartment just to the rear of the LP Gas Tank on the driver side of the coach.
+(It is visible to the rear of this compartment while the slideout room is extended.)